rezaramadhanirianto/design-pattern/README.md

 ### Template Method
 The template method pattern is a behavioral design pattern and is used to create a method stub and to defer some of the steps of implementation to the subclasses.
 The template method defines the steps to execute an algorithm, and it can provide a default implementation that might be common for all or some of the subclasses.

+### Mediator
+The mediator design pattern is used to provide a centralized communication medium between different objects in a system.
+If the objects interact with each other directly, the system components are tightly-coupled with each other which makes maintainability cost higher and not flexible to extend easily.

 ### Observer
 An observer design pattern is useful when you are interested in the state of an Object and want to get notified whenever there is any change.
 In the observer pattern, the Object that watches the state of another Object is called observer, and the Object that is being watched is called subject.